Election to recall California Gov. Gavin Newsom set for September 14 - KION546

 Election to recall California Gov. Gavin Newsom set for September 14

-California voters will decide whether to recall Gov. Gavin Newsom in an election on September 14, the state lieutenant governor said Thursday.
+California voters will decide whether to recall Gov. Gavin Newsom in an election on September 14, the state lieutenant governor said Thursday, setting up a 10-week window for the Democratic governor to make his case for staying in office.

 Lt.
 Governor Eleni Kounalakis made the announcement after California Secretary of State Shirley Weber certified the recall effort.